 After a rehabilitation or hospital stay for you or a family member, there are many considerations to take into account before making the transition to home.

-The video above provides tips to facilitate the adjustment period after a move back home.
-Some of these suggestions are highlighted below.
+Here are some tips to facilitate the adjustment period after a move back home.

 Make home modifications:

 After an accident or hospital stay, an elder returning home may have lost some of his or her mobility and may need certain modifications to be safe there.
 These may include moving the bed downstairs, incorporating a toilet adapter, putting a chair in the shower and/or installing a grab bar.